marymar/vue-harry-potter-quiz-workshop/workshop-steps/step1.md

 # Step 1: Setting up the Vue App with CodeSandbox

-Create an new sandbox Vue project.
+Create a new sandbox Vue project.
 Go to CodeSandbox and click on the “Create Sandbox” box.
-The options for which kind of sandbox you want to have appears.
-Here you choose Vue as basis for your sandbox.
-The instant IDE will when setup a base Vue project for you.
+The options for which kind of sandbox you want to have will appear.
+Here you choose Vue as the basis for your sandbox.
+The instant IDE will when set up a base Vue project for you.

 ![Create new Sandbox](img/create-new-sandbox.png)

 ![Choose template in Sandbox](img/create-new-sandbox2.png)

-As far the IDE finished the setup, it open your project in the editor.
+As far as the IDE finished the setup, it opens your project in the editor.
-At the left you see all generated files in the navigation bar  and dependencies the project has so far.
+On the left side, you'll see all generated files in the navigation bar and dependencies the project has so far.
 Don’t worry about the dependencies.
 We are going to explain it more later on.
-Beside the navigation bar is the editor.
-Here you code and you can see all your changes in the preview on the right side, instantly.
+On the right side to the navigation bar, you'll find the editor.
+Here you can code and see all your changes instantly in the preview to the right.

-As you can see the project boilerplate contains content so far.
+If you see the project boilerplate, it'll have content so far.
 It contains a lot of references provided by Vue.js itself to get help.

 ![Brand new Vue Project in Sandbox](img/the-new-project-sandbox.png)